 Electric razors are the shaving tools of the future.
-Compared to their non-electric counterparts, electric razors allow you to shave faster, save money, reduce skin irritation, razor burn.
+Compared to their non-electric counterparts.
+Electric razors allow you to shave faster, save money, reduce skin irritation, razor burn.
 So we should know the proper way How to Clean an Electric Razor.

 Ingrown hairs and the like, and avoid cuts and nicks entirely.
 The only thing non-electrics have on electrics is that they do require a battery, which can die.